 To study this, psychologists analysed the ways that people respond to situations designed to show up this effect.
 For example, it turns out if you give someone a bunch of pens, some of which will give them an electric shock if they press the button on the end, the likelihood that they’ll actually press the button depends strongly on whether they have a way of knowing which pens will shock and which will not.

-The researchers summarised this as a link between curiosity and ignorance: “when facing something uncertain and feeling curious, they will act to resolve the uncertainty even if they expect negative consequences.
-This research reveals the potential perverse side of curiosity, and is particularly relevant to the current epoch…of information,”
+The researchers summarised this as a link between curiosity and ignorance: “when facing something uncertain and feeling curious, they will act to resolve the uncertainty even if they expect negative consequences.”

 So the next time you’re driving along the highway and there’s an accident at the side of the road, and you slow down to get a good look, even though you know that doing so is dangerous, illegal, and inconvenient for everyone behind you, remember the Pandora Effect: you’re basically just clicking one pen after the other, willingly getting shocked for the sake of a little bit of extra information about the world.